ClapeyronThermo/Clapeyron.jl/docs/src/user_guide/basic_usage.md

 - [`SoaveAlpha`](@ref): This is the default alpha function for SRK.
 - [`PRAlpha`](@ref): This is the default alpha function for regular PR.
 - [`PR78Alpha`](@ref): This is the default alpha function for PR78.
-- [`KumarAlpha`](@ref): This is the default alpha function for Kumar Cubic
+- [`KUAlpha`](@ref): This is the default alpha function for KU
 - [`BMAlpha`](@ref): This is the modified alpha function proposed by Boston and Mathias designed to improve estimates above the critical point.
 This works for both PR and RK.
 - [`TwuAlpha`](@ref): Proposed by Twu _et al._, this alpha function uses species-specific parameters rather than correlation and, thus, is slightly more accurate than regular alpha functions.
 It was intended to be used with PR and is used in VTPR.
 - [`MTAlpha`](@ref): Proposed by Magoulas and Tassios, this alpha function is essentially like the regular PR alpha function only to a higher order.
 It is used within UMRPR.